kundro/knowledge_base/cap_interview/annotations_service_handling.md

 - SAP recomends prefering *UNBOUND actions/functions*, as there are simplier implementation and invoke:

-    1. Declare action in DB layer in Service.cds:
+    1. Declare action in DB layer in `Service.cds`:

         `action ChangeStatus(param: Type) returns {test: Type};`

-    2. Add event in SRV layer in Service.js:
+    2. Add event in SRV layer in `Service.js`:

         `this.on('ChangeStatus', Handler.onChangeStatus);`

-        * **Action** - always POST request, which always modifies data and NOT always returns data. *consider it like a Button*
+        * **Action** - always POST request, which always modifies data and NOT always returns data. *Consider it like a Button*
-        * **Function** - always GET request, which do not change data and always returns data (e.g. get number of active users). *consider it like a calculator*
+        * **Function** - always GET request, which do not change data and always returns data (e.g. get number of active users). *Consider it like a calculator*

         * **Bound** - connected to a specific entity;
         * **Unbound** - Not linked to a specific entity;